intuit/Trapheus/README.md

 #### To set up the step function execution through a scheduled run using CloudWatch rule, follow the steps below:

-1. Go to DBRestoreStateMachineEventRule section in the template.yaml of the Trapheuse repo.
+1. Go to DBRestoreStateMachineEventRule section in the template.yaml of the Trapheus repo.
 2. We have set it as a scheduled cron rule to run every FRIDAY at 8:00 AM UTC.
 You can change it to your preferred schedule frequency by updating the **ScheduleExpression** property's value accordingly.
 Examples:
     * To run it every 7 days,
         `ScheduleExpression: "rate(7 days)"`